KaylenaMann/Final_Project/README.md

 # Massachusetts Schools Early Warning System
-This repository provides an **early-warning prediction model** for Massachusetts schools, identifying schools at risk of having 25% or fewer students achieving proficient math scores.
+This repository provides an **early-warning prediction model** for Massachusetts schools, identifying schools at risk of falling into the bottom quartile of math proficiency.

 ## Table of Contents
 - [About The Project](#about-the-project)